moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

   ~Ubisoft ✔️

+  ~The EA App ✔️

+  ~Amazon Games Launcher ✔️

+  ~Itch.io ✔️

 Currently Working On These Things 👷‍♂️

-  ~The EA App

-  ~Amazon Games Launcher

-  ~Itch.io

  ~Adding them to steam as shortcuts.